Du Pont Motors: Du Pont model G

+A 1930 Du Pont Model G Merrimac Town Car won the Best of Show award in the 1958 Pebble Beach Concours d'Elegance.

 Du Pont model H

 The Du Pont Model H was the last motor car line for Du Pont Motors.
 In 1930 the Model H was introduced, which was basically a Model G but with a longer wheelbase that measured 146-inches.
 A total of three were built consisting of a two car and two sport models.
 The sports chassis were later bodied as a sport phaeton and a closed-coupled sedan by Dietrich.
 The other received a formal Berline body and a flat radiator.